 starting the installation of the package which declares the pre-dependency, as

-When a package declaring a pre-dependency is about to be unpacked the pre-dependency can be satisfied if the depended-on package is either fully configured, or even if the depended-on package(s) are only unpacked or in the "Half-Configured" state, provided that they have been configured correctly at some point in the past (and not removed or partially removed since).
-In this case, both the previously-configured and currently unpacked or "Half-Configured" versions must satisfy any version clause in the Pre-Depends field.
+When a package declaring a pre-dependency is about to be unpacked the pre-dependency can be satisfied if the depended-on package is either fully configured, or even if the depended-on package(s) are only in the "Unpacked" or the "Half-Configured" state, provided that they have been configured correctly at some point in the past (and not removed or partially removed since).
+In this case, both the previously-configured and currently "Unpacked" or "Half-Configured" versions must satisfy any version clause in the Pre-Depends field.

 When the package declaring a pre-dependency is about to be configured, the pre-dependency will be treated as a normal Depends.
 It will be considered satisfied only if the depended-on package has been correctly configured.
 However, unlike with Depends, Pre-Depends does not permit circular dependencies to be broken.
 If a circular dependency is encountered while attempting to honor Pre-Depends, the installation will be aborted.